janderland/fql/docs/index.md

 /people(3392)
 ```

-Foundation DB will stream all key-values with this prefix to
+FoundationDB will stream all key-values with this prefix to
 the client.
 As they are received, the client will filter out
 key-values which don't match the query's schema.
 Below you
 can see a Go implementation of how this filtering would